 Sure, if you were to eat at McDonald’s for lunch and Outback for dinner the rest of the time, you could probably succeed at packing on a few pounds.
 But here’s the thing.

-The smoothie and salad act as “anchors” that keep you on track, to remind you just how great it feels to put real, fresh fruits and vegetables in your body.
+The smoothie and salad act as “anchors” that keep you on track, to remind you just how great it feels to put real, fresh fruits and vegetables in your body — and to provide a vehicle for vegan protein or any other supplements you might take.
 After you start the day with a smoothie, McDonald’s for lunch doesn’t seem so good anymore.
 And when it’s time to start thinking about dinner, the salad does the same.

 Why people suck at making smoothies